CAMPBELLS BAY SCHOOL

-As you will see as you traverse this website, the school is fortunate to have many purpose-built facilities such as a newly opened library and ICT room along with a performing arts centre.
-The school also has an art room, a large and recently renovated hall, a recently refurbished solar heated swimming pool, plenty of hard-court space and large fields along with a unique Community Forest: a large area of regenerating native flora that was reopened as part of the school's 75th anniversary celebrations in 2000.
+As you will see as you traverse this website, the school is fortunate to have many purpose-built facilities including a library, and a performing arts centre.
+The school also has an art room, a large and multi-purpose hall, a solar heated swimming pool, plenty of hard-court space and large fields along with a unique Community Forest: a large area of regenerating native flora that was reopened as part of the school's 75th anniversary celebrations in 2000.

 Of course, a school is much more than property.
 At the heart of the school are people.
-The Campbells Bay School community is a vibrant, dynamic and supportive one; examples of this can be found in the talented Board of Trustees (the governing authority of the school), the Parent Teacher Association (that raised over $40,000 for the school in 2010), the highly professional staff and the 'jewel in the crown', our wonderful students.
+The Campbells Bay School community is a vibrant, dynamic and supportive one; examples of this can be found in the Board of Trustees (the governing authority of the school), the Friends of CBS (that raised over $50,000 for the school in 2013), the highly professional staff and the 'jewel in the crown', our wonderful students.
 Our wonderful school community has not only gained great facilities for the school, it has also been responsible for the excellent teaching programmes which allow our students to achieve so very well.

 I hope you enjoy browsing our website.
 I hope you enjoy Campbells Bay School even more!

 Campbells Bay School Online Payments

 2014 CBS SPORTS, CULTURAL TEAMS, NEW ENTRANT CLASSES: PHOTO ORDERS

 rooms 4, 5, 6, 35, 36, 37 NEW ENTRANT classes ready to order